govau/design-system-components/packages/accordion/README.md

 The parameters are:

+`elements`
+The DOM element (not the container you want to toggle) like a button or a link;
-`elements` - DOM node/s of accordion titles you want to open.
-They should have the `js-au-accordion` class and point `aria-controls` to the accordion body.
+Usually DOM node/s of accordion titles you want to toggle.
+They need to have the `aria-controls` attribute that points to the accordion body.

+`speed`
-`speed` - animation speed in milliseconds (optional, defaults to `250ms`)
+Animation speed in milliseconds (optional, defaults to `250ms`)

 `callbacks` - An object of four optional callbacks: `{ onOpen, afterOpen, onClose, afterClose }`